History of Mana Island

 - Settler History 1840-1950

 - Oral history project

 Mana Island is one of Wellington’s oldest preserved marine terraces.
 Formed during an interglacial period 200,000 years ago, it now sits 398 feet above sea level at its higher northern end and 291 feet at the southern end.

-Mana Island has seen many changes in its colourful history, beginning with Kupe’s visit, early Maori settlement, European visits and later whalers, to John Bell’s first farming efforts, John Wright and the Vella family’s long association with farming the island, the Gault family, and then being a research and quarantine station.
+Mana Island has seen many changes in its colourful history, beginning with Kupe’s visit, early Maori settlement, European visits and later whalers, to John Bell’s first farming efforts, John Wright’s and the Vella family’s long association with farming the island, the Gault family, and then being a research and quarantine station.

-With the guiding hand of the Department of Conservation and the help of the Friends of Mana Island, the island is now reverting to how it was prior to human settlement.
+With the guiding hand of the Department of Conservation and the help of Friends of Mana Island, the island is now reverting to how it was prior to human settlement.

-700-900 Kupe visits Mana Island and names it, “Te Mana o Kupe ki Aotearoa”.
+700-900 Kupe visits Mana Island and names it “Te Mana o Kupe ki Aotearoa”.
 Kupe and his party were probably the first to set foot on the island.
-They ascended the higher northern plateau naming it “Matakitaki”, because of its wide views.
-In English, Kupe’s name for Mana Island means “The Ability of Kupe to cross the ocean to Aotearoa”.
+They ascended the higher northern plateau naming it “Matakitaki” because of its wide views.
+In English, Kupe’s name for Mana Island means “the ability of Kupe to cross the ocean to Aotearoa”.

 900-1100 Tini-Maruiwi, Waitaha and the Ngati-Mamoe tribes from Old Polynesia are all in the greater Wellington area hunting moa and other birds, and fishing.